processing fresh flowers

 I certainly did, and that’s why I included it here.
 In my opinion, it explains how to process flowers the way you should do it.

-I certainly hope you put these tips to good use because it’s a crucial step you need to do whenever you receive flowers.
+I certainly hope you put these tips to good use because they are crucial steps whenever you receive flowers.

 It doesn’t matter whether they’re purchased locally or from a floral outlet online.
 The process is still the same.